 When you hire a Denver car accident lawyer to handle your claim, your attorney will represent you on a contingency-fee basis.
 This means that you will not have to pay anything out of pocket, and you will not be responsible for reimbursing any costs or paying any legal fees unless you receive a settlement or court award.
 If you receive just compensation, the expenses incurred pursuing your claim will be deducted from your award, and your attorney’s legal fees will be calculated as a percentage of your financial recovery.

 Unfortunately, many people wrongly assume that this type of contingency-fee arrangement means that their attorney will end up receiving the bulk of their award.
 In reality, even when factoring in legal fees and costs, the amount you recover with the help of an attorney is likely to far exceed any amount you might have been able to secure on your own.
 At Levine Law, whenever we receive a settlement offer on behalf of a client, we help our client understand exactly how much they will take home so that they can make an informed decision about how and when to resolve their claim.

 Speak With a Denver Car Accident Lawyer at Levine Law

 Were you injured in an auto accident in Denver?
 If so, we encourage you to contact us for a free initial consultation.
-To speak with one of our experienced Denver automobile accident lawyers in confidence, call 303-333-8000 or request a consultation online now.
+To speak with an experienced Denver car accident lawyer in confidence, call 303-333-8000 or request a consultation online now.